Yakutia constituency

-The Yakutsk constituency (No.24 (Note: No.21 in 1993-1995 and 2003-2007, No.20 in 1995-2003)) is a Russian legislative constituency in the Sakha Republic (Yakutia).
+The Yakutia constituency (No.24 (Note: No.21 in 1993-1995 and 2003-2007, No.20 in 1995-2003)) is a Russian legislative constituency in the Sakha Republic (Yakutia).
 The constituency encompasses the entire territory of Yakutia.
-Yakutsk constituency is the largest single-mandate territorial constituency in the world (roughly the size of India).
+Yakutia constituency is the largest single-mandate territorial constituency in the world (roughly the size of India).

 The constituency has been represented since 2021 by Communist deputy Petr Ammosov, a party activist, who narrowly defeated three-term A Just Russia – For Truth incumbent Fedot Tumusov (Tumusov was simultaneously elected by party list representation).